gradle/gradle/design-docs/dependency-management.md

 ### Test coverage

-- Need to update the existing tests for the dependency tasks, as they will now render different values for projects and project dependencies.
+- Need to update the existing tests for the dependency report tasks, as they will now render different values for project dependencies.
 - Update existing integration test cases so that, for the resolution result:
     - for the root component
         - `id` is a `BuildComponentIdentifier` with `project` value referring to the consuming project.